sergatron/recommendations_with_IBM/README.md

 # Future Work
-Perform Content Based recommendations using NLP methods; try other decomposition methods.
+Perform Content Based recommendations using NLP methods; start with simple Count Vectorizer to tokenize the article contents.
+Using the dot-product, we can compute similarity between articles' contents.

 # Acknowledgements
 [Udacity's](https://www.udacity.com) Data Science Nanodegree program